geomarker-io/nlcd_raster_to_fst/README.md

     - NLCD files are stored at s3://geomarker/nlcd/nlcd_tif/ and include `impervious_{2001,2006,2011,2016}.tif`, `imperviousdescriptor_{2001,2006,2011,2016}.tif`, `nlcd_{2001,2006,2011,2016}.tif`, and `treecanopy{2011,2016}.tif`
 - `02_raster_to_fst.R` converts the `.tif` files into `.fst` files
     - NLCD data is stored as a folder of 1,685 `.fst` files at `s3://geomarker/nlcd/nlcd_fst/`
+- `03_create_empty_raster.R` downloads raster file to get info to use to create "empty raster" for lookup purposes

 ## reading data from fst files